githwxi/ATS-Xanadu/docgen/TEMPTORY/TEXT/TBP-intro.md

 as a form of late-binding at compile-time.

 Templates in ATS3 are embeddable for they can be implemented in the body of other templates.
-For instance, the previous higher-order template `list_fequal` can be given an implementation based on `list_equal` as follows:
+As an example, the previous higher-order template `list_fequal` can be given an implementation based on `list_equal` as follows: